 - Traumatic Brain Injuries.
 Traumatic brain injuries can occur when workers or objects fall.
 Those suffering from these injuries can experience issues with cognition and motor function.

 Causes of Construction Fatalities

-According to the United States Department of Labor, in 2016 21.1 percent of worker fatalities were in construction – that more than one in five.
+According to the United States Department of Labor, in 2016 21.1 percent of worker fatalities were in construction – that’s more than one in five.

 - Falls.
 Falls accounted for 38.7 percent of construction-related deaths.
-As a result, investigations found violations with fall protection training and usage, and scaffolding and ladder use.
+Investigations found violations with fall protection training and usage and scaffolding and ladder use.

 - Struck by an object.
-9.4 percent of construction fatalities occurred when someone was struck by an object.
-This occurred because of violations with fall protection, as well as issues with hazard communication.
+4 percent of fatalities occurred when someone was struck by an object.
+This happened because of violations with fall protection, as well as issues with hazard communication.

 - Caught-in/between.
 The caught-in/between category accounts for the construction workers who were killed when compressed by equipment or objects, and struck, caught, or crushed in collapsing structures or equipment.
 These accidents caused 7.3 percent of construction-related deaths.

 Construction accident claims are not uncommon in Maryland.
-In the event that you suffered from a construction accident injury in Maryland and are injured, you may be able to seek workers’ compensation.
+In the event that you are in a construction accident in Maryland and are injured, you may be able to seek workers’ compensation.
 To fill out the claim, you’ll need to provide your name, address, time and place of your injury, and the nature and cause of your injury.
-You’ll need to inform your employer of within 10 days of your injury happening.
+You’ll need to inform your employer within 10 days of your injury happening.
 Once this is submitted you will be able to begin the process of seeking compensation.